Overview

 Introduction

-The Arguello Boulevard Safety Project aims to increase safety for people biking and walking along Arguello Boulevard.
+The Arguello Boulevard Safety Project aimed to increase safety for people biking and walking along Arguello Boulevard.

-In designing safety treatments, the SFMTA is incorporating community feedback on specific issues along Arguello Boulevard, input from the District Supervisor’s office, and collision records for vehicles, pedestrians, and people on bikes.
+To design safety treatments, the SFMTA incorporated community feedback on specific issues along Arguello Boulevard, input from the District Supervisor’s office, and collision records for vehicles, pedestrians, and people on bikes.

 Near-term Improvements